 - Will there be any gaps in coverage before you become eligible for benefits?

-- Will you be entitled to pay for unused sick leave?
+- Will you be entitled to be paid for unused sick leave?

 - If you have deferred compensation or employee stock options, how will they be handled?

-- Will you have a retirement contract, and will it have any terms (like a non-compete agreement) that limit your ability to earn?
+- Will you have a retirement contract, and if so, will it have any terms (like a non-compete agreement) that limit your ability to earn?

 - What will your official retirement date be?
 (This is important for collecting Social Security and Medicare benefits.)